decentralized-identity/didcomm-messaging/encryption.md

 The encrypted form of a JWM is a JWE.
 The JOSE family defines [JSON Web Algorithms](https://tools.ietf.org/html/rfc7518) (JWAs) which standardize certain cryptographic operations that are related to preparing JOSE structures.
 For the purposes of interoperability, DIDComm messaging does not support all JWAs, rather it takes a subset of the supported algorithms that are applicable for the following cases around secure messaging.
 These supported algorithms are listed here.

-For an encrypted DIDComm Message, the JWA of `ECDH-1PU` defined by [draft](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-03) SHOULD be used within the structure of a JWE.
+For an encrypted DIDComm Message, the JWA of `ECDH-1PU` defined by [draft](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-03) MUST be used within the structure of a JWE.

 For the keys involved in key agreement, the following elliptic curves MUST be supported.